 The earlier judicial focus on economic detriment or quid pro quo harassment-making submission to sexual demands a condition to job benefits-largely gave way to Title VII claims for harassment that creates an "intimidating, hostile, or offensive environment."
 The first federal appellate court to jettison the tangible economic loss requirement and recognize a hostile environment claim of sexual harassment was the D.C.
 Circuit in Bundy v.
-Jackson.33 The plaintiff there charged that several supervisors made continual sexual advances and propositions, questioned her about her sexual proclivities, ignored her complaints, criticized her work performance, and attempted to block her bid for promotion.
-The appeals court ruled that actionable sex discrimination is not limited to gender-based conditions resulting in a tangible job consequence, but occurs whenever sex is a motivating factor in treating an employee in an adverse manner.
-Despite the plaintiff's failure to prove quid pro quo harassment-she was not fired, demoted, or denied a promotion-the court was unwilling to adopt a rule that would permit an employee to lawfully harass an employee "by carefully stopping short of firing the employee or taking any other tangible actions against her in response to her resistance."34 Another decision important to the judicial development of sexually hostile environment law was Henson v.
-Dundee where the Eleventh Circuit rejected a claim of quid pro quo harassment but found that the employee had a right to a trial on the merits to determine whether the misconduct alleged made her job environment hostile.35
+Jackson.
+Despite the plaintiff's failure to prove quid pro quo harassment-she was not fired, demoted, or denied a promotion-the court refused to permit an employer to lawfully harass an employee "by carefully stopping short of firing the employee or taking any other tangible actions against her in response to her resistance."
+Another decision important to the judicial development of sexually hostile environment law was Henson v.
+Dundee where the Eleventh Circuit rejected a claim of quid pro quo harassment but found that the employee had a right to a trial on the merits to determine whether the misconduct alleged made her job environment hostile.